Lido Shores home sells for $7 million | Longboat Key | Your Observer

 A Venetian-style estate in Lido Shores, designed by renowned architect Clifford Scholz, recently sold for $7 million.

-Named Belcastello, the 7,415 square foot home was built in 2003 and renovated in 2008 on .37 acres.
+Named Belcastello, the 7,415-square-foot home on 0.37 acres was built in 2003 and renovated in 2008.
 The property overlooks New Pass and the southern tip of Longboat Key along 200 feet of waterfront.

 The house offers five bedrooms, six full baths and two half-baths.
 Two of the bedrooms are master suites, the other three offer ensuite accommodations.